DevExpress/devextreme-demos/JSDemos/Demos/List/ListEditingAndAPI/description.md

 **Additional modes**

 - *"slideButton"*
-Users can swipe right to show the **delete** button next to the list item.
+Swipe left or right to show the Delete button next to the list item.
 The content stays in its place.

-- *"Toggle"*
+- *"toggle"*
 Click a **minus** icon next to a list item to display the **delete** button.

 - *"context"*
 Right-click or touch and hold the list item to call a context menu that contains the **delete** option.

-Use the [itemDeleteMode](/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#itemDeleteMode) property to set the deletion mode.

-When users delete a list item, it is removed from the "Selected tasks" section.
-This is done by a function that handles the [onItemDeleted](/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#onItemDeleted) event.